connectomicslab/connectomemapper3/paper/paper.md

 It has been designed around different characteristics that are highlighted in the next sections.

 \textbf{A flexible workflow for multi-modal human connectome mapping in the BIDS ecosystem.}
-CMP3 is empowered by Nipype [@GorgolewskiNipype:2011] and adopts an object-oriented programming style with a modular architecture.
+CMP3 relies on Nipype [@GorgolewskiNipype:2011] and adopts an object-oriented programming style with a modular architecture.
-The workflow is composed of three different pipeline classes (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI).
+The workflow is composed of three different pipeline classes (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI), as illustrated by \autoref{fig:cmp3-diagram}.

+![\textbf{Overview of participant-level analysis workflow of the Connectome Mapper 3 BIDS App.}
+\label{fig:cmp3-diagram}](cmp3-diagram.png)

-Each pipeline class provides methods to create and execute a Nipype workflow that runs a number of Nipype sub-workflows, described by stage classes and implementing one or multiple tasks, where each task can interface with either a specific tool including in FSL [@Jenkinson2012FSL], FreeSurfer [@Fischl2012FreeSurfer], ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData],
+Each pipeline class provides methods to create and execute a Nipype workflow that runs a number of sub-workflows, described by stage classes and implementing one or multiple tasks, where each task can interface with either a specific tool including in FSL [@Jenkinson2012FSL], FreeSurfer [@Fischl2012FreeSurfer], ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData],